Ian Happ Player Props: Cubs vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is ninth in MLB with a collective 9.2 strikeouts per nine innings.
+- The Orioles pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Orioles' 4.21 team ERA ranks 15th across all league pitching staffs.
+- The Orioles have the 15th-ranked team ERA across all MLB pitching staffs (4.22).

-- The Orioles rank 17th in baseball in home runs allowed (80 total, 1.1 per game).
+- Orioles pitchers combine to surrender 80 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

 © 2023 Data Skrive.
 All rights reserved.